 Make the Cupcakes

-- Preheat the oven to 350°F. Place six cupcake liners in a cupcake pan, and spray lightly with baking spray.
+- Preheat the oven to 350°F. Place six cupcake liners in a cupcake pan.
 Set aside.

-- In a large bowl, whisk together the egg whites and granulated sugar.
+- In a large bowl, whisk together the oil and granulated sugar.

-- Measure in the coconut oil, vanilla extract and strawberry puree.
+- Add the eggs, vanilla extract and strawberry puree.
 Whisk until all the wet ingredients are combined.

-- Measure the batter into the prepared cupcake liners.
+- Measure 3 tablespoons of the batter into each cupcake liner.

-- Bake for 10-13 minutes, or until an inserted toothpick comes out clean.
+- Bake for 13-15 minutes, or until an inserted toothpick comes out clean.
+(Keep an eye on these because if they overbake, they will become tough.)

 - Allow 30 minutes to cool before icing.

-- While the cupcakes are baking, cream the cream cheese, powdered sugar and strawberry puree using a hand mixer.
+- While the cupcakes are baking, beat the cream cheese and strawberry puree together in a large bowl with a hand mixer.

 Serving Size:1 iced cupcake